j-duan/4Dsegment/README.md

     docker run -it --rm -v <folder-path>/data/:/data -v <folder-path>/code/:/code -v <folder-path>/model/:/model jinmingduan/segmentationmeshmotion /bin/bash

 launches an interactive linux shell terminal that gives users access to the image's internal file system.
-Note /Users/jinmingduan/Desktop/4Dsegment is where the downloaded github repository is unzipped.
-In addition, the command passes the [code](code), [model](model) and [data](data) into the docker container such that the code can be run within the container
+The command passes the code, model and data into the docker container such that the code can be run within the container.

 Typing next
 ```